skwerl13/skwerl13/README.md

 - 👀 I’m interested in learning everything I can!
 - 🌱 I’m currently learning Web Development with [The Odin Project!](https://theodinproject.com)

+Right now my GitHub profile is for storing and forking projects I'm experimenting with.

 Favorite Things:

 - Browser: [Brave](https:brave.com/)